-This study conducted primary data collection via web surveys from SBEA program participant end-users to quantify NEIs associated with lighting, lighting controls, and other non-lighting (heating and cooling, water heating, refrigeration) measures in Connecticut.
+This study conducted primary data collection via web surveys from SBEA program participant end-users to quantify NEIs associated with lighting, lighting controls, and non-lighting (heating and cooling, water heating, refrigeration) measures in Connecticut from 2019 to 2021.
 See Appendix A.1 for additional details on the methodology and the targets and achieved completes for this research task.

 Identifying NEIs